 “Oh, about three years now, I think.
 They arrested me when I was nineteen.”

 Kanna made a face.
 Same as me, she thought.
-She had just turned nineteen the month before, when the Upperland government had officially dissolved and conceded authority to the Middleland, and her family members had split up to avoid their respective punishments for years of resistance.
+She had been nineteen for barely a single season before the Upperland government had officially dissolved and conceded authority to the Middleland.
+Not long after that, her family members had split up to avoid their respective punishments for years of resistance.

 Besides herself and her father and his fourth wife, she wasn’t sure who else had been caught trying to hide in the desert.
 Of course, avoiding the Middleland had become nearly impossible at that point, as the culture had spread to nearly every part of the continent.
 There had been nowhere to hide, really.

-But still, Kanna had tried to resist—just as her father had resisted, just as her grandfather had, and his grandfather.
+Still, Kanna felt the need to resist at all cost—just as her father had resisted, and her grandfather had, and his grandfather.
 For hundreds of years, they had dodged the encroachment of the Middleland.
-And now that their lands were taken, and their connections had dissolved, and their family name was tarnished, she wasn’t even sure in whose name she was applying her resistance anymore.
+But now that their lands were taken, and their connections had dissolved, and their family name was tarnished, she wasn’t even sure in whose name she was resisting anymore.

 Will all the defiance that’s still left in me slowly peter away?
 Kanna thought to herself.
 Will I lose my will to fight?
-In three years, will I be just like this boy?
+In three years, will I be just like this young man?
 Ditsy and simple-minded and amused by something as mundane as the rising sun?

 The boy stared at her with that simple-minded smile, as if he were waiting for some reply.
 Kanna looked down at her hands and tried to swallow through the empty feeling in her gut.

 Kanna raised an eyebrow.
-She had never heard anything like that before, and all the men she had ever known looked quite normal to her, but she decided not to comment about it, lest they end up in some racist argument.
+She had never heard anything like that before, and all the men she had ever known looked quite normal to her.
+She decided not to comment about it, lest they end up in some racist argument.

 Instead, she glanced directly at his face and studied his features again.
 She decided that it wasn’t so much that he looked that young physically—although he did pass for younger than he claimed—it was more that his eyes held a spotless innocence to them.
 She found this supremely disturbing.
-It was like a feminine version of Goda’s masculine indifference; she couldn’t fathom the blind acceptance that they both projected.
+It was like a feminine version of Goda’s masculine indifference; she couldn’t fathom the blind acceptance that they both projected, the emptiness, the complete lack of conflict.

 “Still…,” Kanna found herself saying.
 “Even if you were arrested at nineteen, what could you possibly have done to warrant slavery?”
 More importantly, how can you just accept it? she thought—but she didn’t say that part aloud.